jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 ############################################################################################

 So far ``python3 -m unittest`` was run to see the test fail, and to see the test pass.
 I will have to run it again after code changes to make sure they do not break passing tests.
 This means it is run for each part of the Test Driven Development cycle or each time there is a code change.
-I do not want to type ``python3 -m unittest`` anymore, it would be better if a program ran the tests for me so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_
+I do not want to type ``python3 -m unittest`` anymore, it would be better for a program to run the tests so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 ----